Understanding Infidelity in the Digital Age

 It’s a new and confusing world.
-That said, Robert Weiss, founder of the Sexual Recovery Institute, has offered a simple, straightforward, modern-day definition of sexual infidelity, developed through more than two decades of work with sex addicts and their betrayed partners.
+That said, Robert Weiss, author and international sexual addiction expert, has offered a simple, straightforward, modern-day definition of sexual infidelity, developed through more than two decades of work with sex addicts and their betrayed partners.

 Sexual infidelity is the breaking of trust that occurs when sexual secrets are kept from an intimate partner.